mesosphere/dcos-commons/docs/creating-docs.md

 ## Modify the Github Pages Site

-Modifications made to the `docs/` directory of the master branch of this repository also appear the Github pages site: `http://mesosphere.github.io/dcos-commons/`.
+Modifications made to the `docs/` directory of the master branch of this repository also appear on the Github pages site: `http://mesosphere.github.io/dcos-commons/`.

 ## Javadocs Reference